 6 years ago I hated my life.
 I was working a corporate job that I hated, I was fat and out of shape.
 I smoked 3 packs of cigarettes a day.
 My evenings were spent drinking beer and watching porn.
 I was tired of dating sub-par women.
 I was stuck in an ugly city with unbearable traffic.

 Fast forward to today, my life has completely changed.
 I quit my job.
 I own 2 businesses.
 I’m lean, muscular and strong.
 I long quit smoking.
 I no longer drink alcohol regularly.
 I quit watching porn.
 I only date women who meet my high standards.
 I am no longer stuck in a city I hate.
 I traveled to many countries.
-The most important of all, I did it all by myself.
+Most important of all, I did it all by myself.
 Now, I have high hopes for an even brighter future.
 I’ve seen what self-improvement can do for me and I have no intention to stop.
 I am constantly looking for ways to improve myself.

 When I am talking about self-improvement, I mean real self-improvement.
 Not some feel-good bullshit that promises you improvement by sitting on your ass doing nothing.